maksymbrl/solar-limb/README.md

 ![equation](http://latex.codecogs.com/gif.latex?r_k=\frac{r_k^{in}&plus;r_k^{out}}{2},&space;\quad&space;\delta&space;r_k=\frac{r_k^{in}-r_k^{out}}{2}&space;,&space;\quad&space;\quad&space;\quad&space;(8))

-To get more information from our data, we firstly find an intensity of each pixel $I_k^n$ in the $k$-th region and then get an average intensity $I_k$ in this ring. as error we take the standard deviation over the $I_k^n$.
+- We firstly find an intensity of each pixel $I_k^n$ in the $k$-th region and then get an average intensity $I_k$ in this ring.
+As error we take the standard deviation over the $I_k^n$.
 We also define the distance parameter $\mu_k$ of the $k$-th region

 ![equation](http://latex.codecogs.com/gif.latex?I_k=\frac{1}{N_k}\sum_{n=1}^{N_k}I_k^n\pm\Delta_k&space;I_k,&space;\quad&space;\mu_k=\sqrt{1-\left(\frac{r_k}{R}\right)^2}\pm\frac{r_k}{\sqrt{1-\left(\frac{r_k}{R}\right)^2}}\delta&space;r_k,&space;\quad&space;\quad&space;\quad&space;(9))

 Note that $\delta\mu_k$ is not a measure error, but depends on the way in which we define the regions on the diameter.

-Referring to the central intensity $I_\lambda\left(0, 1\right)$ and restricting ourselves to a second order polynomial fit, we can write
+- Referring to the central intensity $I_\lambda\left(0, 1\right)$ and restricting ourselves to a second order polynomial fit, we can write

 ![equation](http://latex.codecogs.com/gif.latex?\frac{I_\lambda(0,\mu)}{I_\lambda(0,1)}=a_0&plus;a_1\mu&plus;2a_2\mu^2,&space;\quad&space;\frac{S_\lambda(\tau_\lambda)}{I_\lambda(0,1)}=a_0&plus;a_1\tau&plus;a_2\tau_\lambda^2,&space;\quad&space;\quad&space;\quad&space;(10))

 - In order to avoid non-physical behaviors, we limit ourselves with the second order expansion.
 We are interested in relative intensities $I_\lambda(0, \mu)/I_\lambda(0, 1)$ and the least square polynomial fit allows us to find the fit coefficients ($a_0$, $a_1$ and $a_2$).
 - We plot the relative intensities $I_\lambda(0, \mu)/I_\lambda(0, 1)$ in the figure \rf{fig:int_miu} referring with the different symbols to the various filters' measures.

 In the whole discussion we refer to relative intensities.
 In particular all the intensity values we treat are expressed in digital units and we usually normalize all the values relatively to the center of the disk.
 But, to obtain the source function we need physical central intensity $I_{\lambda}(0, 1)$ expressed in $Wm^{-3}sr^{-1}$ units.
-Following the reasoning of \cite{Zuliani}, we could not measure them, so we can use a set of tabulated intensities determined for some specific wavelengths (see table \ref{table:interpolatedIntensity}).

 |Band | Wavelength (nm) | $I_{\lambda}(0,1)$ ($Wm^{-3}sr^{-1}$) |
 | :---: | :---: | :---: |